 The arts are critical to our well-being, and have been for thousands of years.
 As architects, it is our role to design places where the community can feel safe, feel welcomed, and enjoy themselves.
 These beliefs drive us to explore and curate operational and design solutions to help make public performance spaces safer as they reopen, while contributing to their long-term sustainability.

-Please download the Staging-A-Comeback Sneak Peak: A collection of creative ideas to help theaters reopen safely.
+Please email email@example.com for a copy of the Staging-A-Comeback Sneak Peek: A collection of creative ideas to help theaters reopen safely.22-3-16 Staging a Comeback Sneak Peek Final (Spread)

 1) UNDERSTANDING of the situation and the protocols in place.